How to enter the Graphic Design Program

 - Saving as a PDF format

-- Creating the document the correct page size, margins, and bleed area according to instructions
+- Creating the document the correct page size, column guides, gutter width, margins, and bleed area according to instructions

 - Setting vertical and horizontal Guides